Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/datanalyticssection.md

 Case study: Increased adoption
 -----------------------------

 At Microsoft, we've found that data can be a powerful adoption driver for implementing a freelance program.
+By comparing freelance results with

 <ul class="panelContent cardsF">
     <li>